GuyPeer85/Dockerfile-Jenkinsfile-show-in-HTML/C language/README.md

-When the user selects a Jenkins pipeline, the "python language" ,index.html page shows this result:
+When the user selects a Jenkins pipeline, the " C language" ,index.html page shows this result:
 ===================================================================================================
 Hello and welcome

-you choose the Python language
+you choose the C language

 have a great day at work